brandonau24/cesium-materials-manager/README.md

 # Cesium Materials Manager

 I used node v12.18.2 at the time of implementing this.
-This projet definitely took me longer than 2-3 hours.
+This project definitely took me longer than 2-3 hours.
 If I were to guess, I probably spent a 10 hours on it.

 My biggest mistake was probably spending an hour on the webpack configuration.